In page navigation

 In general, if you’re not planning on trading your coins in the near future, it is advisable from a security standpoint to transfer your coins to a separate personal wallet.

-Which exchange should I use to trade cryptocurrencies?
+Which exchange should I use?Copy link to section

 We’re here to help you decide!
-Check out the table below to see the most reputable exchanges around for trading cryptocurrency.
+Check out the table below to see the most reputable exchanges around for cryptocurrency trading.

-You can’t trade cryptocurrency directly from your PayPal account, but it is accepted as a payment method on some brokers and exchanges.
+Not directly, but PayPal is accepted as a payment method on some brokers and exchanges.
 The way it would work is, if it’s a broker or exchange that accepts PayPal for funding purposes, you could use your PayPal account to make deposits into either your brokerage or exchange account.
-Check out our PayPal guide to see which brokers and other services allow you to use PayPal to fund your crypto trading account.

 As with PayPal and cards, you can’t simply buy coins directly from your bank account.
 This is because your bank account cannot store cryptocurrencies.
 What you can do is fund your trading account with either a brokerage or exchange to do so, as most brokerages and exchanges will accept bank transfers as a form of deposit.
 Note that you would need to confirm your bank information, and there may be a waiting period of a few days before you’re approved.
 Our bank transfer trading guide will help you get acclimated if you decide to go this route.